Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 How long after a sunburn can I get a facial?

-Mild sunburns require 5–7 days of recovery before professional resurfacing.
+Mild sunburns need 5–7 days of recovery before any exfoliating or resurfacing facial.
 Moderate burns need 1–2 weeks of soothing, hydration-only care first.

 What type of facial is best for chronic sun damage?